digitalsamba/booking-system/booking-system-backend/README.md

 4. **Troubleshooting**:
    - Most "class not found" errors are related to namespace/directory capitalization mismatches
    - MongoDB connection issues may require changing the MongoDB version or connection string in `config/database.php`
+   - CORS issues may require updating the allowed origins in `config/cors.php`

 ## Architecture